dnunes/autoenvconfig/README.md

 * **Blazingly fast**: it caches everything it can, loads your files only once and check your schema on load, not on usage;
 * **No extra configuration needed**: this package follows the idea of _convention over configuration_, so it keeps the required environment files to a minimum and there is nothing to thinker with before start using it;
 * **Never out of sync**: when loading the environment configuration file, it checks the schema for *missing AND for extra keys*, alerting you when you are missing some key in your config or in your schema file;
-* **Auto load the right config file**: you can set the root path of the project in the environment config file and it will load automatically.
+* **Auto load of the right config file**: you can set the root path of the project in the environment config file and it will load automatically.
+* **Possible local persistency**: you can overwrite data by code and have it persisted across restarts (or even deploys!) whenever needed.
+Think general settings' dashboard for a small project.

 Simply create your [schema file](#sampleschema) specifying optional and required keys (plus: it can contain default values, too!), setup an [environment file](#sampleenv) with optional specific overrides and you're good to go!